-- 5 standard deviation is within 10% of the true standard deviation; more importantly, increasing the number of samples beyond 18 leads to minimal improvement, with the mean increasing by less than 0.3% per additional sample.
-We therefore suggest that 18 samples represent a good balance between cost and performance when trying to characterise the natural Be concentration variability of a river system similar to the Ganga River.
-It is important however to note that the error bars around the mean standard deviation are large.
-Even with 50 samples, 68% of the concentration populations (within one standard deviation of the - 10 mean assuming a Gaussian distribution of values error bars on figure) will have a standard deviation within 23% of the true value (in the range $\sim 3,100-4,500$ atoms g-1); nearly a third of the populations will therefore have a standard deviation beyond this bound.
-This figure is 35% and 44% for 18 and 5 samples, respectively (with standard deviations of $\sim 3,610\pm1,020$ and $3,000\pm1,250$ atoms g-1, respectively).
-These numbers may be influenced by the shape of the concentration distribution. - Our results also suggest that, for Be concentrations within a natural degree of system variability, the volumetric sediment flux could theoretically differ from that calculated directly from Be concentrations (Fig. 8d and Table 3).
-Similar outlet CRN Be concentrations could be derived from landscapes dominated by different erosional processes within large catchments.
-For example, our analysis suggests that a 'fast eroding' landscape experiencing a background erosion rate of 2.0 mm yr-1 and 1 m deep landslides over 0.5 % of the catchment (e.g. a landscape dominated by shallow landsliding or debris flows) could produce comparable outlet CRN-10Be concentrations to a 'slow eroding' landscape experiencing 0.4 mm yr-1 background erosion and - 5.0 m deep landslides over the same area (e.g. a landscape experiencing deep earthflows) (Fig. 13).
+lated directly from Be concentrations (Fig. 8d and Table 3).
+Similar outlet Be concentrations could be derived from landscapes dominated by different erosional processes within large catchments.
+For example, our analysis suggests that a "fast-eroding" landscape experiencing a background erosion rate of $2.0 \text{ mm yr}^{-1}$ and 1 m deep landslides over 0.5 % of the catchment (e.g. a landscape dominated by shallow landsliding or debris flows) could produce comparable outlet Be concentrations to a "slow-eroding" landscape experiencing $0.4 \text{ mm yr}^{-1}$ background erosion and 5.0 m deep landslides over the same area (e.g. a landscape experiencing deep earthflows) (Fig. 13).
 The CRN-derived sediment fluxes between these two landscapes may be comparable, but the volumetric flux from the landscape with lower background erosion (and deeper landsliding) is considerably larger than from the landscape with higher background erosion (and shallower landsliding).
-Halving the area affected by landsliding in only the lower background erosion scenario (with deeper landsliding) still yields comparable CRN-derived fluxes (within 15 % of each other, rather than 6 %), but the volumetric flux is double - 25 that generated under higher background erosion rates (with shallower landsliding over a larger area).
-These types 'slow eroding' landscapes which experience episodes of mass wasting are exemplified by arid parts of the northwest Himalaya, which generally only experience high intensity rainstorms during abnormal monsoon years where the ISM can penetrate north of the orographic barrier formed by the Higher Himalaya (Bookhagen et al., 2005) (Fig. 2).
-Similarly, slow moving earthflows in parts of the Eel River catchment in California which is characterised by long and low-gradient hillslopes mobilise huge quantities - 30 of sediment which contribute to the majority of the suspended sediment flux from the catchment (Mackey and Roering, 2011).
-The two end-member models presented in Figure 13 suggest that under different geomorphic process domains, comparable mean CRN concentrations can Be concentrations could theoretically be produced through different CRN Be concentration populations.
+Halving the area affected by landsliding in only the lower background erosion scenario (with deeper landsliding) still yields comparable CRN-derived fluxes (within 15% of each other, rather than 6%), but the volumetric flux is double that generated under higher background erosion rates (with shallower landsliding over a larger area).
+These types of "slow-eroding" landscapes which experience episodes of mass wasting are exemplified by arid parts of the northwest Himalaya, which generally only experience highintensity rainstorms during abnormal monsoon years where the ISM can penetrate north of the orographic barrier formed by the Higher Himalaya (Bookhagen et al., 2005) (Fig. 2).